PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Programming Model

-\paragraph{Limiting computations during traversals} \name accelerators support only lightweight processing in memory-intensive operations for high memory bandwidth utilization.
-While \code{init()} function is executed on the CPU node, \code{next()} and \code{end()} are offloaded to \name accelerators; hence, \name limits what memory accesses and computations can be performed in them in two ways.
-Within each iteration, \name disallows unbounded loops, \ie, loops that cannot be unfolded to a constant number of repetitions.
-Across iterations, the \code{execute()} function in Listing~\ref{lst:iterator} limits the maximum number of iterations that a single request is allowed to perform.
-This is to ensure that other requests are not blocked by a particularly long traversal for unbounded periods of time.
-If a request exceeds the maximum number of iterations, (\eg, if \code{end()} never returns \code{true}), \name terminates the traversal and returns the \code{scratch\_pad} value to the CPU node, which can issue a new request to continue the traversal from that point.
+\paragraphb{Bounded computations} \name accelerators support only lightweight processing in memory-intensive operations for high memory bandwidth utilization.
+While \code{init()} is executed on the CPU node, \code{next()} and \code{end()} are offloaded to \name accelerators; hence, \name limits what memory accesses and computations can be performed in them in two ways.
+Within each iteration, \name disallows nondeterministic executions, such as unbounded loops, \ie, loops that cannot be unrolled to a fixed number of instructions.
+Across iterations, \code{execute()} in Listing~\ref{lst:iterator} limits the maximum number of iterations that a single request is allowed to perform.
+This ensures that a particularly long traversal does not block other requests for a long time.
+If a request exceeds the maximum iteration count, \name terminates the traversal and returns the \code{scratch\_pad} value to the CPU node, which can issue a new request to continue the traversal from that point.